shantamcbain/comserv2/Comserv/root/Documentation/documentation_system.md

    - Documentation for specific system modules
    - Visibility depends on module access permissions

+7. **Controllers Documentation**
+   - Documentation for system controllers
+   - Only visible to developers and administrators

+8. **Models Documentation**
+   - Documentation for system models
+   - Only visible to developers and administrators

+9. **Changelog**
+   - System changes and updates
+   - Only visible to developers and administrators

+10. **Proxmox Documentation**
+    - Documentation for Proxmox virtualization environment
+    - Only visible to administrators

 ## File Formats

 The documentation system supports multiple file formats: